graphql-hive/graphql-conf-2025-gateway-workshop/presenter/steps.md

 # (if time allows it) switch to console

-Wow, that was a long one.
-But now, I have something exciting to introduce.
+But this is not all, I have something exciting to introduce.

 Hive Console is working on a brand new feature - tracing!

+TODO: talk a bit more about it

+With everything we've built, lets see how we can migrate to Hive Console,

+and continue leveraging all of the great features we built,

+plus everything Hive Console has to offer.

+I have a self-hosted instance of Hive Console already running and an organization already set up

+Let's set up a new project and publish our subgraphs!